 My trainer was my predecessor at the company, a fellow named Lawrence, who appeared to be about 75 and was retiring after decades at the business.
-Bald and rotund, he reminded me of my hospital-accountant grandfather.
-During my training, Lawrence hovered over me at my desk, a burning cigarette held effeminately between his first two fingers, his eyes squinting against the smoke.
+Bald and rotund, wearing white perfed loafers, he reminded me of my hospital-accountant grandfather.
+During my training, Lawrence, in an aura of either after-shave or cologne, hovered over me at my desk, a burning cigarette held effeminately between his first two fingers, his eyes squinting against the smoke.
 A retired Army colonel, he all but forbade me to do a procedure unless each thing on my desk―pen, Texas Instruments calculator, coffee cup, Burroughs mechanical adding machine, pack of cigarettes, ashtray―was in a place he deemed appropriate.

 Still, I couldn’t bring myself to quit, goldbrick for a couple months (and fritter away my meager savings), and return to the drudgery of job-hunting.

 Meanwhile, the company, while not failing, was not exactly increasing its market share.
 A year after my hiring, as various malfunctioning gauges and oscillators deep in the company’s back room―repair orders years old and somehow forgotten without consequence―gathered dust and the company barely made payroll, the aging owner of the business, retired before I came aboard, sold the company to a toothy, back-slapping, 40-something guy with a hard-on for the Denver business world.
 I disliked him immediately: his ambitious ideas for the company threatened to disrupt my torpor.
 Shortly after taking over, and to my great indignation, he accused me (correctly) of being a “clock-watcher,” and I therefore had no alternative but to be affronted and terminate my employment.